Lechia Gdańsk: A decade in the second division (1972–1982)

 After finding themselves in the second division Lechia performed well and comfortably finished above the relegation zone in 7th place, winning and losing 9 games each over the season, and drawing 12, of which 8 were 0–0 draws.
-This followed the trend of Lechia not scoring many, but being set up well defensively, with the high amount of extra points picked up from draws helping them to finish clear of the bottom 4.
+This followed the trend of Lechia not scoring many, but being set up well defensively, with the high number of extra points picked up from draws helping them to finish clear of the bottom 4.
 The 1973–74 season saw a change of format in the II liga, which was originally just a single league of 16 teams.
 From this season the division was split into two leagues of 16 teams each and 32 teams in total, a Northern group and a Southern group, with Lechia being placed in the Northern group.
 This change made it harder for teams to gain promotion from the division as they now had to win the league, where as before finishing as runners-up was good enough for promotion to the I liga.
 Lechia finished 4th in the league, in what was generally an average season for the team, but due to the top 3 teams taking so many points from the lower placed teams in the league Lechia recorded a high finish, with players such as Tomasz Korynt and Andrzej Głownia having standout seasons.

 The 1974–75 season saw a vast improvement from the team, winning 16 of their 30 games, and losing only 6.
 The club also improved in goals scored, while also being the joint best team defensively.
 Tomasz Korynt, Leonard Radowski, and Zdzisław Puszkarz each managed 8 goals in the league that season as Lechia went on to finish in 2nd place, only 2 points of the league winners Widzew Łódź.
 This season also saw Zdzisław Puszkarz called up to the Poland national team to play against East Germany, despite Lechia playing in the second division.
 The following season was a good season for the Tricity region with the 4 teams in the league from the region all finishing in the top 5 places.
 Once again Lechia had a strong season, this time only losing 4 games, but again finished in 2nd place, this time 3 points behind rivals Arka Gdynia.
 1976–77 was a little blip in Lechia's run of high finishing seasons, managing 5th in the league, and their lowest finish since the league split into two groups.
 Lechia resumed their title fight from the following season, being the clear best team in the league along with Gwardia Warsaw, with both teams recording over 20 wins and losing only 2 games all season, and finishing nearly 20 points clear of Bałtyk Gdynia in 3rd place.
 Krzysztof Matuszewski also recorded 15 goals over the season, among the highest in the league.
 While Lechia were close to winning the league, it was once again not enough, with the club being a single point from winning the league.